ianmurfinxyz/space_invaders_part_ii/README.md

 # Version 1 Archive Branch

-This is version 1 of my clone of space invaders part II which used the first version of my engine pixrex, and before the complete overhaul/refactor of the game code.
+This is version 1 of my clone of space invaders part II which used the first version of my engine pixiretro, and before the complete overhaul/refactor of the game code.
 I am archiving it here to store a seperate record of the project before the stated changes.

 # Space Invaders Part II ...
 Tribute :space_invader: :guitar: